AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

   (use "git pull" to merge the remote branch into yours)
 ```

-That makes sense—your remote branch has the old commit, and your local branch has the amended one.
-Their hashes are different since amending a commit changes its timestamp, which forces git to compute a new hash.
+Your remote branch has the old commit, and your local branch has the amended one.
+Amending a commit changes its timestamp, which forces git to compute a new hash.
 To update your remote branch with the new commit, all you need to do is force push it: `git push -f`.
 This will overwrite your remote branch's history with your local one.

 ### Be Careful with Force Pushes